Official men's Golf rankings: Who is world No1?

 Ladbrokes also has an explainer bringing you all the dates, venues, odds and favourite of every golf Major this year, including The Open and the Ryder Cup.

-Why are LIV Golfers not included in this list?
+Why aren't there many LIV Golfers included in this list?

 Who are the current holders of the Majors titles?